-This course builds upon BUS 330 and focuses on how organizations create and operate performance management systems, as well as meet their organizational learning and development needs.
+This course focuses on how organizations create and operate performance management systems, as well as meet their organizational learning and development needs.
 It presents an overview of current issues in the field, such as performance assessment for individuals and teams, needs analysis, rewards and motivation, training program design, talent management, and organizational learning.